vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 144, n.
 13. mṛdhravac, of hostile speech,

 10, n.
 3. medha, intelligence, 372. medhajanana, ceremony to engenderintelligence,867.
-Maitrāvaruņa, cup, 329.maitri, in Buddhism, 398,
+Maitrāvaruṇa, cup, 329.maitri, in Buddhism, 398,

 n.
 4.

-mokşa, see Salvation. mleccha, barbarian, 233.
+mokṣa, see Salvation. mleccha, barbarian, 233.

 yakṣma, self of, 451. yajalayaḥ, form of offerings,